wazuh/wazuh-indexer/build-scripts/README.md

 -h      Print help
 ```

-In the example below, it will generate a wazuh-indexer package for Debian based systems, for the x64 architecture, using 1 as revision number and using the production naming convention.
+The example below it will generate a wazuh-indexer package for Debian based systems, for the x64 architecture, using 1 as revision number and using the production naming convention.

 ```bash
 # Wihtin wazuh-indexer/build-scripts/builder